Pelvic Floor Exercises for men having surgery for prostate cancer – new videos

 • The second video is for men after they have had a radical prostatectomy

-Both videos have been developed by the Urology Advanced Physiotherapy Practitioners at the Western General Hospital Edinburgh, and filmed by the Medical Photography Unit at NHS Lothian.
-Our sincere thanks go to them and NHS Lothian for permission to show them.
+The Urology Advanced Physiotherapy Practitioners at the Western General Hospital Edinburgh created both videos, which were filmed by NHS Lothian’s Medical Photography Unit.
+We are deeply grateful to them and NHS Lothian for permission to show them

 Our booklet on Pelvic Floor Exercises

-Also to assist you, we have a booklet ‘Pelvic floor exercises before and after surgery to remove the prostate‘ available from our website free of charge to read or download.
+Also, we have a booklet to assist you available from our website free of charge to read or download.

-We’d like to hear your feedback about the pelvic floor exercise videos – we’d be delighted if you could give us your thoughts on the form below
+We’d like to hear your feedback about the pelvic floor exercise videos .

 If you would like to hear from us about prostate cancer and pelvic exercise please fill in your details below.